deepak121001/ui-code-insight/README.md

 A: All reports are saved in the `report/` directory at your project root, with supporting files and the interactive dashboard.

 **Q: Can I integrate this into my CI/CD pipeline?**
 A: Yes!
 The tool generates structured JSON reports perfect for CI/CD integration and automated quality gates.
+Use `--ci` flag for CI mode.

 **Q: Does it work with monorepos and large projects?**
 A: Yes!
 The tool is optimized for large codebases and supports monorepos with proper file pattern configuration.